PurpleKingdomGames/indigo/indigo/docs/10-information/pathfinding.md

 It also contains a few helper functions and constants to compute the neighbours and to define the allowed movements.
 If you need to customize the pathfinding algorithm this file is a good starting point.

-Indigo provides default path builders, for `Point`, located in `indigoextras.pathfinding.DefaultPathBuilder`.
+Indigo provides default path builders, for `Point`, located in `indigoextras.pathfinding.PathBuilder` companion object.

-- `DefaultPathBuilders.fromAllowedPoints`
+- `PathBuilder.fromAllowedPoints`
-- `DefaultPathBuilders.fromImpassablePoints`
+- `PathBuilder.fromImpassablePoints`
-- `DefaultPathBuilders.fromWeightedGrid`
+- `PathBuilder.fromWeightedGrid`
-- `DefaultPathBuilders.fromWeighted2DGrid`
+- `PathBuilder.fromWeighted2DGrid`